 41[1] In Italy there is a lake called Sabatus in which, whenever the water becomes limpid, there appear in its depths many foundation-stones and temples and a host of statues: the locals say that the city that was once there was swallowed up.
 [2] The same thing is spoken of, too, about Lake Ciminus in Italy, that there had formerly been a city on the site and that it had suddenly been swallowed up.

-42 There is in Macedonia a lake called Lychnitis, which they sail across for the purpose of enquiry: for on peering down into its depths they see lavish dining rooms and an unstinting host of silver vessels of astounding size, and of gold platters and drinking vessels and of all of the furniture aimed at luxury in kingly wealth.
+42 There is in Macedonia a lake called Lychnitis, which they sail across for the purpose of enquiry: for on stooping and peering down into its depths they see lavish dining rooms and an unstinting host of silver vessels of astounding size, and of gold platters and drinking vessels and all the artefacts conducive to luxury in kingly wealth.

-43 In Lydia there is a lake called †Tala† which is sacred to the nymphs, that carries a crowd of reeds and, in the midst of them, one that the locals address as “king”.
-They propitiate it by holding annual sacrifices and festivals: when these have been completed, whenever a concordant sound is raised on the shore, all of the reeds dance and the king, dancing with them, comes to the shore.
-The locals send it off after crowning it with fillets and praying that in the coming year, too, it will come to them as a sign of prosperity, as Isigonus relates in Book 2 of his Incredible Things.
+43 In Lydia there is a lake called †Tala† which is sacred to the nymphs, that carries a crowd of reeds and, in the midst of them, one that the locals address as “king.”
+They propitiate it by holding annual sacrifices and festivals: when these are celebrated, whenever there is a din of musical instruments on the shore, all of the reeds dance and the king, dancing with them, comes to the shore.
+The locals send it off after crowning it with fillets, praying that in the next year, too, it will come to them as a sign of prosperity, as Isigonus relates in Book 2 of his Incredible Things.